 15 to 51 Trillion Pieces of Floating Microplastics Are in the World’s Oceans.

+15 to 51 trillion particles with an average weight of 93 to 296,000 metric tones are estimated to be in oceans.
 On average, 46,000 pieces of floating plastic per square mile of ocean are found.
 Even then, a large proportion of the oceans in our world have not been surveyed.
-This fact is taken from areas that have already been measured.

 5 Formed Giant Garbage Patches Are Globally in the Oceans, and the Greatest One Is the ‘Great Pacific Garbage Patch’ With 1.8 Trillion Pieces of Trash.